paws of wisdom reactivity starter bundle

 The point with structured play is you are teaching your dog that even when they are in that crazy state of mind, they can switch back to a more calmer state and make the right choices.

-My favourite activity for structured play is flirt pole.
+My favourite activity for structured play is the flirt pole (Jaspers as well).
 Along with being great for teaching control, it's also a perfect outlet for many dogs, allowing you to not only meet their needs but build up impulse control as well.

 #2 - It's Yer Choice!